Mohamed11302/app_interactivos/TERMINOS-Y-CONDICIONES-DE-USUARIO.md

 If you have any questions, concerns, or complaints regarding this Agreement, we encourage you to contact us using the details below:

-adriansandaimiel25@gmail.com
+enrique.albalate@alu.uclm.es | mohamed.essalhi@alu.uclm.es

-This document was last updated on February 23, 2023
+This document was last updated on December 11, 2023